vue9v2/ai-voice-cloning/README.md

 * https://files.catbox.moe/gy1jvz.wav

 This was just a quick test for an adjustable setting, but this one turned out really nice (for being a quick test) on the off chance.
 It's not the original delivery, and it definitely sounds robotic still, but it's on the Ultra Fast preset, as expected.

-## Caveats (and Upsides)

-To me, I find a few problems with TorToiSe over 11.AI:
-* computation time is quite an issue.
-Despite Stable Diffusion proving to be adequate on my 2060, TorToiSe takes quite some time with modest settings.
-	- However, on my 6800XT, performance was drastically uplifted due to having more VRAM for larger batch sizes (at the cost of Krashing).
-* reproducability in a voice depends on the "compatibilty" with the model TorToiSe was trained on.
-	- However, this also appears to be similar to 11.AI, where it was mostly trained on audiobook readings.
-* the lack of an obvious analog to the "stability" and "similarity" sliders kind of sucks, but it's not the end of the world.
-	However, the `temperature` option seems to prove to be a proper analog to either of these.

-Although, I can look past these as TorToiSe offers, in comparison to 11.AI:
-* the "speaking too fast" issue does not exist with TorToiSe.
-I don't need to fight with it by pretending I'm a Gaia user in the early 2000s by sprinkling ellipses.
-* the overall delivery seems very natural, sometimes small, dramatic pauses gets added at the legitimately most convenient moments, and the inhales tend to be more natural.
-Many of vocaroos from 11.AI where it just does not seem properly delivered.
-* being able to run it locally means I do not have to worry about some Polack seeing me use the "dick" word.